 With ICN Inter-institutional Registration, you receive resident credit at Purdue College of Technology for courses taken at other participating ICN Home Institutions.
 If you are receiving financial aid from Purdue College of Technology, it will cover the cost of these courses.
 And best of all, your course(s) and grade(s) will appear on your Purdue College of Technology transcript automatically.
 With your signed ICN Registration Form, you have met with your Student Services Coordinator to ensure that the course(s) to be taken at another ICN Home (originating) Institution will be accepted by Purdue College of Technology and apply to your specific degree program.

-ICN Summer 2014 Schedule - Please read the information below
+ICN Spring 2015 Schedule with Purdue Systemwide Courses - Please read the information below

 ICN Registration Form - Please deliver completed form to your Student Services Coordinator